Niall1985/SentiToolKit/README.md

 ```
 Test Accuracy: 87.55%
 ```

-## Improvements
-- **Data Augmentation**: Adding more diverse examples for neutral sentiments can improve performance.
-- **Hyperparameter Tuning**: Experimenting with different numbers of LSTM units, dropout rates, and batch sizes may lead to better results.
-- **Pre-trained Embeddings**: Using pre-trained word embeddings like GloVe or Word2Vec may enhance the model's ability to understand the context of words.
-- **Handling Imbalanced Data**: Use techniques like oversampling, undersampling, or SMOTE to handle any imbalances in the sentiment categories.

 ## License
 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007 - see the [LICENSE](LICENSE) file for details.